Mike Cooley (engineer): Awards

 Cooley was awarded the Right Livelihood Award in 1981 for "designing and promoting the theory and practice of human-centred, socially useful production".
 In his acceptance speech, Cooley said, "Science and technology is not given.
 It was made by people like us.
 If it's not doing for us what we want, we have a right and a responsibility to change it."

 The Mike Cooley Archive

 The Waterford Institute of Technology Luke Wadding Library acquired Mike Cooley's archive by donation from the Cooley family.
 The archive includes over 1,400 items including photographs, correspondences, journals, books, drawings, videos, cassette tapes, and slides A large part of the archive is related to the Lucas Plan.

+The INSYTE-Cooley Research Lab was established in 2021 at South East Technological University (SETU), Waterford, following the donation of Professor Mike Cooley’s personal archive in 2017.

+In 2025, the inaugural Professor Mike Cooley Award was introduced by the university to honour individuals contributing to the preservation and dissemination of Cooley’s work.